kubernetes/enhancements/keps/sig-node/2535-ensure-secret-pulled-images/README.md

 ###### What specific metrics should inform a rollback?

-If the feature gate is enabled, but the kubelet configuration field is not enabled, the kubelet will gather metrics `image_pull_secret_recheck_miss` and
-`image_pull_secret_recheck_hit` which will be both be a histogram counting the number of images that had a cache miss (despite the image potentially being present).
+If the feature gate is enabled, the kubelet will gather metrics `image_pull_secret_recheck_miss` and `image_pull_secret_recheck_hit` which are both histograms counting the number of images that had a cache miss/hit.

-This will allow an admin to see how many images would have reauthorization checks done.
+This will allow an admin to see how many images have authorization checks done.

 A histogram was chosen to allow an admin to compare registry uptime with cache misses, as the main failure scenerio is registry unavailability could cause pods not to come up, because the kubelet doesn't have credentials cached.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?

-They can be.
-The presence of a feature gate and kubelet configuration will make this path safe.
-Plus, there are no API objects that cause issue
+No. The feature does not exist at the time of writing.

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?